Outoff/datasciencecoursera/Getting_And_Cleaning_Data/Project/Codebook.md

 #### Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 The last step of the run_analysis.R script created a tidy data set, where the data has been averaged for each variable for each activity and each subject.
 Thus, for every subject the mean value for the different features (e.g. Body Acceleration) has been calculated for each activity.
 The tidy data set is written to the chosen working directory.

-## Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject